 The Bible is a cultural treasure.
 It contains human and philosophical values which have influenced humanity in a positive way.
 Works of art whose themes and words have been inspired by the Bible abound: music, icons, statues and hymns.
 These works bring great enjoyment to many people.
 One only has to step into the Sistine Chapel in the Vatican, for example, to be filled with awe at the artistic representation of the Last Judgment.

 The Holy Bible is the final word of God to the Church.
-No other sacred words may be proclaimed until the Second Coming of Christ, who will utter his last word to judge the living and the dead; awaiting this return, the Spirit and the Bride shall be: “Maranatha!
+No other sacred words may be proclaimed until the Second Coming of Christ, who will utter his last word to judge the living and the dead.
+Awaiting this return, the Spirit and the Bride shall say: “Maranatha!
 Come, Lord, Jesus, come!”

 The Holy Bible is certainly God’s final word, yet Christians today need a new evangelization and a fresh, attentive listening to the inspirations of the Holy Spirit; they need to hear the Bible afresh, seeking new ways to live their Christian faith.
-This is why H.H.
-Pope Benedict XVI convened the Synod of Bishops on October 7-28, 2012, in Rome, on the new evangelization and the transmission of the Faith.
+This is why his holiness Pope Benedict XVI convened the Synod of Bishops from 7th-28th October 2012, in Rome, on the new evangelization and the transmission of the Faith.
 After the Synod, an important apostolic exhortation was published on this theme.